-In an ADC, noise exhibits itself as code uncertainty in dc applications and as the noise floor (in an FFT, for example) in ac applications.
-In a sampling ADC like the AD7896, all information about the analog input appears in the baseband from dc to 1/2 the sampling frequency.
-The input bandwidth of the track-and-hold exceeds the Nyquist bandwidth and, therefore, an antialiasing filter should be used to remove unwanted signals above $f{\rm S}/2$ in the input signal in applications where such signals exist.
+In an A/D converter, noise exhibits itself as code uncertainty in dc applications and as the noise floor (in an FFT, for example) in ac applications.
+In a sampling A/D converter like the AD7896, all information about the analog input appears in the baseband from dc to 1/2 the sampling frequency.
+The input bandwidth of the track/hold exceeds the Nyquist bandwidth and, therefore, an antialiasing filter should be used to remove unwanted signals above $f_S/2$ in the input signal in applications where such signals exist.

-Figure 9 shows a histogram plot for 8192 conversions of a dc input using the AD7896 with a 3.3 V supply.
+Figure 9 shows a histogram plot for 8192 conversions of a dc input using the AD7896 with 3.3 V supply.
 The analog input was set at the center of a code transition.
-It can be seen that almost all the codes appear in the one output bin, indicating very good noise performance from the ADC.
-The rms noise performance for the AD7896 for the plot below was $111 \,\mu\text{V}$.
+It can be seen that almost all the codes appear in the one output bin indicating very good noise performance from the ADC.
+The rms noise performance for the AD7896 for the plot below was 111 μ V.